 Chinese 'Happa' Dog

-The Pug is one of the most popular breeds and quite unique in the Toy Group.This 'Chinese Happa Dog' named 'Hah-Bah' pictured was exported from Peking in 1906 and preserved, mounted and on display at the British Museum of Natural History at Tring, UK.
+The Pug is one of the most popular breeds and quite unique in the Toy Group.This early dog pictured, a 'Chinese Happa Dog' named 'Hah-Bah', was exported from Peking in 1906 and preserved, mounted and on display at the British Museum of Natural History at Tring, UK.

 History of the Pug